 The flu vaccine policy has been developed by Johns Hopkins University in response to the COVID-19 pandemic in the interest of ensuring the health and safety the university’s faculty, staff, students, and surrounding communities.

-Johns Hopkins requires all students, trainees, postdoctoral fellows, faculty, and staff to receive an annual influenza (flu) vaccine and to upload proof to the Vaccine Management System (VMS), or obtain an approved medical or religious exception, by Nov.
-19, 2021.
-The inactivated flu vaccine (injectable) will be administered to students and employees at a series of on-site JHU clinics, or you can get vaccinated at your local pharmacy or by your primary care physician.
+Johns Hopkins requires all students, trainees, postdoctoral fellows, faculty, and staff to receive an annual influenza (flu) vaccine and to upload proof to the Vaccine Management System (VMS), or obtain an approved medical or religious exception.
+The deadline to receive and document your flu shot was Nov.
+18, 2022.

 Where to get a flu shot